portraits of Missouri’s marginalized communities, a project.

 The WE project seeks to change the narrative through photography and storytelling.
 It shines a restorative light around people who occupy marginalized identities and provide a platform to foster intersectional dialogue.
 One photograph at a time, one story at a time, one dialogue at a time, the WE project seeks a world of radical inclusion and equity.
 The WE project is on Osage, Omaha, Kaw, Missouria, Otoe and Ioway lands.
 Black and brown, indigenous, new immigrants, refugees, L.G.B.T.
 Q+, religious minorities, differently-abled, without shelter and formerly incarcerated people share a history of systemic discrimination and abuse in our unfinished nation.
 The WE project seeks to celebrate and open up inclusive space for them to tell their stories.

+The WE project also seeks to help bridge the gaps between these diverse communities through intersectional dialogue, and to engage the community at large in a necessary and urgent conversation about radical diversity, inclusion and equity.
 The portraits are taken against a neutral background in studio as a formal way of underlining our common humanity.
 I am asking of each person to submit a personal statement (whose format can range from a poem to a song to a personal narrative, or even artwork) about who they are, framed within the sense of their belonging to one, or more, of these marginalized communities and what it means to them.
-I am working to have the portraits printed on large panels and displayed around Columbia for the community as a whole to see, in the hope of fostering dialogue, and of fighting racism, sexism, bigotry and exclusion in all their forms.